Casualty (person)

+British, French and Italian casualties, many wearing slings or medical dressings, during the Second Battle of the Marne (1918).
+In spite of their injuries, most of them appear cheerful.
+To maintain morale at home, the government released propaganda photos such as these, showing that even injured troops remained positive and determined.

 A casualty (/ˈkæʒuəlti/ KAZH-oo-əl-tee, /UKalsoˈkæʒjuəlti/ KAZH-yoo-əl-tee), as a term in military usage, is a person in military service, combatant or non-combatant, who becomes unavailable for duty due to any of several circumstances, including death, injury, illness, missing, capture or desertion.

-In civilian usage, a casualty is a person who is killed, wounded or incapacitated by some event; the term is usually used to describe multiple deaths and injuries due to violent incidents or disasters.
-It is sometimes misunderstood to mean "fatalities", but non-fatal injuries are also casualties.

 Military usage

 In military usage, a casualty is a person in service killed in action, killed by disease, diseased, disabled by injuries, disabled by psychological trauma, captured, deserted, or missing, but not someone who sustains injuries which do not prevent them from fighting.
+A casualty is any person lost to a unit through death, wounds, sickness, capture or desertion; the term is not synonymous with a fatality.
 Any casualty is no longer available for the immediate battle or campaign, the major consideration in combat; the number of casualties is simply the number of members of a unit who are not available for duty.
 The word has been used in a military context since at least 1513.

 Civilian casualties are civilians killed or injured by military personnel or combatants, sometimes instead referred to by the euphemistic expression "collateral damage".